EberArenas/AI-Password-Cracker/README.md

 # AI-Password-Cracker
-Password cracker built from an AI prompting exercise
+Password cracker script built from an AI prompting exercise